highlightjs/highlight.js/docs/language-contribution.rst

 Describe shortly names of all meaningful modes used in your language definition.

-5. Add yourself to AUTHORS.*.txt and CHANGES.md
+5. Update CHANGES.md
 -----------------------------------------------

-If you're a new contributor add yourself to the authors list.
-Also it will be good to update CHANGES.md.
+Say what you did in CHANGES.md.

 6. Create a pull request